RobertTalbert/mth225-vault/Logic/Negation.md

 The negation of the statement "Bob had pizza for lunch" is "Bob did not have pizza for lunch".

 The negation of the statement "Bob had pizza for lunch and went for a walk" is more complicated.
-If we let $P$ represent the statement "Bob had pizza for lunch" and $W$ "Bob went for a walk" then the original statement is the [[conjunction]] $P \wedge W$.
+If we let $P$ represent the statement "Bob had pizza for lunch" and $W$ "Bob went for a walk" then the original statement is the [[Conjunction]] $P \wedge W$.
 Its truth table is

 | $P$   | $W$   | $P \wedge W$ |
 | ----- | ----- | ------------ |